raphaellondner-okta/okta.github.io/_source/docs/api/getting_started/okta_expression_lang.md

 Concatenate two strings with space | `user.firstName + " " + user.lastName`
 Ternary operator example:<br>If group code is 123, assign value of Sales, else assign Other | `user.groupCode == 123 ?
 'Sales' : 'Other'`

-## Condition Expressions
+## Conditional Expressions

-You can specify IF...THEN conditions with the Okta EL to use in some cases, such as group rules.
+You can specify IF...THEN...ELSE statements with the Okta EL.
+The primary use of these expressions is profile mappings and group rules.
+Group rules do not usually specificy an ELSE component.

 The format for conditional expressions is
-<p>IF [Condition] [Action]</p>
+<p><code>[Condition] ?
+[Action if TRUE] : [Action if FALSE]</code></p>

 <br>There are several rules for specifying the condition.

 * Expression must have valid syntax.
-* Expressions must evaluate to Boolean
+* Conditions must evaluate to Boolean.
-* Expressions cannot contain an assignment operator, such as =.
+* Conditions cannot contain an assignment operator, such as =.
-* User attributes used in expressionscan only refer to available Okta user attributes.
+* User attributes used in expressions can only refer to available Okta user attributes.

 <br>The following functions are supported in conditions.